 Contributed by Friendship Museum

 The Mineola was built in 1901 for Captain I. E. Achibald at Port Clyde, and was designed especially for the rough Portland-Rockland run with its many harbors.
-That run was later extended to include Eastport and Jonesport as well.
-The Mineola weighed 367 gross tons, was 121 feet long, had a 26 foot beam, was 9.6 foot deep, and had a 450 horse power motor.
+That run was later extended to include Eastport and Jonesport.

 The town of Friendship had a special affection for the Mineola.
 It was thought to be a good money maker, warm and comfortable, and felt like home.
-When the Mineola was spotted coming into Friendship harbor, villagers would flock to the Jameson & Wotton Wharf to greet her.
+When the Mineola was spotted coming into Friendship harbor, villagers flocked to the Jameson & Wotton Wharf.

 - Creation Date: circa 1915

 For more information about this item, contact:Friendship Museum

 PO Box 226, Friendship, ME 04547

 The copyright and related rights status of this item have not been evaluated.
 Please contact the contributing repository for more information.

 Please post your comment below to share with others.
 If you'd like to privately share a comment or correction with MMN staff, please use this form.